March 11, 2017

 I have utilised this every day, multiple times a day.
 It has been overwhelming positive.
 Applicable from the root of banal, to the apex of fear.
 There’s less wall hopping for me these days, a much appreciated rest.

 Repeatedly becoming lost in the text until you learn to never let go.
 I believe this to be the fundamental reason why someone like me, with horrific memory recollection skills, can keep a reasonable account of 1,099 pages floating around in my head.
-I truly could not for the life of me tell you what television show, movie or Internet post I consumed a year ago — I would probably struggle to tell you what it was yesterday.
+I truly could not for the life of me tell you what television show, movie or Internet article I consumed a year ago — I would probably struggle to tell you what it was yesterday.
 Having to work for the content made for an entirely different experience.
 During the particularly brutal slogs through a few select chapters, I realised: if you maintain a deep level of concentration, no matter what the subject at hand is, anything can be experienced with interest.
 This has been particularly helpful while carrying out projects that redefine monotony.
 A pursuit of mastery over being entertained can radically mutate your feelings towards the task.
 If you believe something to be beneath you and not worth your attention, there is an argument to be made that you have not looked close enough.